pyjamabrah/pyjamabrah/content/products/library/index.md

               type: "video"
             - chapter: "Fetching the first entry in the Queue"
               type: "video"
-            - chapter: "more lectures to be added in this section"
-              type: ""
             - chapter: "Stacks"
               type: "title"
+            - chapter: "The concept of stacks and various operations"
+              type: "video"
+            - chapter: "Implementing the push operation"
+              type: "video"
-            - chapter: "Lectures are being recorded and be released over the weekend."
+            - chapter: "Implementing the peek and pop operations"
-              type: ""
+              type: "video"
             - chapter: "Graphs"
               type: "title"
             - chapter: "Lectures are being recorded and be released over the weekend."